Ten Toddler Summertime Activities

 As much as we love having your kids with us here at Texas Children’s Academy, we know that you’d much rather be spending time with them, enjoying this special time in their lives.
 So we’ve put together a list of some of our favorite summertime activities for you and your toddlers to try this summer.

 This is a summer-long fun activity.
 Try themed scavenger hunts including color themes, garden and nature themes, and activity-based themes.
-One of our favorites is a scavenger hunt for parts that belong to a game or activity like Jax, peg board sets, or arts projects.
+One of our favorites is a scavenger hunt for parts that belong to a game or activity like Jax, pegboard sets, or art projects.
 Once the scavenger hunt is finished, your toddler has a whole new activity ready to go!

 Pool Noodle Race Track